SciTools/iris/docs/iris/src/developers_guide/graphics_tests.rst

  * The 'check_graphic' function uses a perceptual 'image hash' of the outputs (see https://github.com/JohannesBuchner/imagehash) as the basis for checking test results.
- * The hashes of 'known accepted results' for each test are stored in a lookup dictionary, saved to the repo file ``lib/iris/tests/results/imagerepo.json`` .
+ * The hashes of known 'acceptable' results for each test are stored in a lookup dictionary, saved to the repo file ``lib/iris/tests/results/imagerepo.json`` .
  * An actual reference image for each hash value is stored in a *separate*